Agoric/documentation/main/reference/zoe-api/zoe.md

 Returns an **IssuerKeywordRecord** containing all **[Issuers](/reference/ertp-api/issuer.md)** defined in the *instance* argument.

-An **IssuerKeywordRecord** is a record where the keys are keywords, and the values are **Issuers**.
+An **IssuerKeywordRecord** is an object where the keys are keywords, and the values are **Issuers**.

 ```js